 Duncan and Vanessa had in view a 'decorative scheme' which, rather than simply being a series of individual paintings within frames, would create an environment with its own particular feeling and aesthetic.

-Duncan’s work is influenced by his travels in Italy where, as an art student, he had seen the mosaics at Ravenna and copied the frescoes of Piero della Francesca (1420-1492) at Arezzo.
-Then in Paris he had copied works by Chardin (1699-1779) portraying scenes from everyday life, ordinary people in work or recreation.
-At the same time he studied the work of the Impressionists and was later greatly influenced by the Post-Impressionists such as Cezanne, Seurat, and others.
+Duncan's work is influenced by his travels in Italy where, as an art student, he had seen the mosaics at Ravenna and copied the frescoes of Piero della Francesca (1420–1492) at Arezzo.
+Then in Paris, he copied works by Chardin (1699–1779) portraying scenes from everyday life, ordinary people in work or recreation.
+At the same time, he studied the work of the Impressionists and was later greatly influenced by the Post-Impressionists such as Cezanne, Seurat, and others.

-Subsequently he became known as a British ‘Post-Impressionist’ for his use of bright colour and direct application of paint freed of convention.
+Subsequently, he became known as a British 'Post-Impressionist' for his use of bright colour and direct application of paint free of convention.
 The paintings at Berwick exhibit influences from all these traditions, but also something of the artists focus on the intimacy of the home and personal relationships and their love of the beauty and simplicity of the Downland landscape.

 It is easy for a visitor to Berwick to be overwhelmed by the scale of the paintings and the relatively small size of the church.
 Time is needed to absorb the atmosphere and to enter into the habitat of the paintings and look at their detail as well as their overall impact.
 That indeed was Professor Reilly's experience who described how on entering the church he felt as if it was "like stepping out of a foggy England into Italy.
 I felt such a happy heavenly feeling as I sat there".